 Heating and Hot Water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is an oil fired, Grant central heating boiler located within the bathroom cupboard.
+There is an oil fired central heating boiler located within the utility room.
 This supplies a system of steel panel radiators throughout the property.
-The boiler also supplies the domestic hot water.
+There is a hot water tank located in the kitchen cupboard.
+The central heating system is controlled by a programmer, a room thermostat and thermostatic valves on radiators.
+The oil tank serving the system is located in the garden.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is connected to the main sewer.
 Fire, Smoke and Burglar Alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 There are smoke detectors fitted within the property.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
-Any Additional Limits to Inspection The property was unoccupied, unfurnished and floors were covered.
-Floor coverings have not been moved.
-These restricted my inspection of flooring.
-I was unable to inspect the sub floor area as no suitable access hatch was available.
-My physical inspection of the roof void area was restricted due to insulation material and a lack of suitable crawl boards.
-As a result, the roof void area was only viewed from the access hatch.
-Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
+Any Additional Limits to Inspection Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.